Telescope Basic

 o - Large apertures – Dobsonian possible.

-o - No chromatic aberration.
+o - No APO (chromatic aberration).

 o - The cost is relatively low.